malmarri/ldprio/README.md

-one nominated sample covers it), and past a certain point the pool approaches the whole panel — at which point priority-first traversal is just genomic order again, and the benefit to any individual sample evaporates (nominating a well-covered sample dilutes the low-coverage ones already in the list, since it adds no scarcity of its own but crowds the pool).
-Coverage-weighting (a SNP covered by more nominated samples wins a block over one covered by fewer) keeps the tool useful much further into this range than a plain "in the pool or not" union would, but the pool still eventually saturates.
+one nominated sample covers it), and past a certain point the pool approaches the whole panel — at which point priority-first traversal is just genomic order again, and the benefit to any individual sample decreases.
+Coverage-weighting (a SNP covered by more nominated samples wins a block over one covered by fewer) keeps the tool useful much further into this range, but the pool still eventually saturates.
 The `[2/5] priority pool: X%` line reports where you are; above ~70% you'll see a warning, since by then most blocks' winners are governed by genomic order rather than priority.
 Nominate only the samples that actually need the help.